dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Go to: http://IP:8501

-At the Begining of the Jupyter notebook: see code to scrap web pages content given a list of URLs.
+At the begining of the Jupyter notebook: see code to scrap web pages content given a list of URLs.